Sarah Fischer-Reynolds CSCS, Pn1

 Diagnosed with Asthma at a young age, Andrew has always tried to push past limitations expected for his physical ability.
 He uses this ambition to help empower his clients on their fitness journey.
 Andrew’s passion for his clients’ success shows in carefully creating programs and educating clients about all aspects of fitness.

 Starting out as a Strength Coach and later as a Personal Trainer, Andrew has experienced varieties of clientele and spent 5 years in the fitness industry.
 Andrew received his Bachelors Degree in Exercise Science from North Central College.
-He then obtained his certification as a Functional Movement Screen Specialist, and is currently working on obtaining his Certified Strength and Conditioning Specialist certification through the National Strength and Conditioning Association.
+He then obtained his certification as a Functional Movement Screen Specialist, and obtained his Certified Strength and Conditioning Specialist certification through the National Strength and Conditioning Association.
 Andrew’s philosophy is “If it doesn’t challenge you, it doesn’t change you!
 The new you is just outside your comfort zone!”